laurahsisson/smell-sequence/README.md

 *
 Currently, the frontend is hardcoded to send requests to `http://127.0.0.1:5000`.
 This is in `frontend/src/App.vue`

-Please don't use this to automate away perfumery jobs <3
+Please don't use this to automate perfumery jobs <3